 Analyzing Ihmir Smith-Marsette’s NFL Draft Profile

 Creativity, speed, explosion, and versatility.
 These are the things that Ihmir Smith-Marsette brings to the 2021 NFL Draft.
-Although I couldn’t find a verified 40-yard dash time for the speedster, it isn’t out of the realms of possibility that he runs in the 4.4-second range at Iowa’s Pro Day.
+Smith-Marsette ran a 4.5 at his pro day with an excellent 1.55 10-yard split, and he also logged a 37-inch vertical and a 124-inch broad jump.
 Bottom line, Smith-Marsette is not just fast, but his speed is explosive.

 This perhaps goes back to his days as a high school hurdler.
 His explosion off the line of scrimmage is reminiscent to a sprinter exploding out of his blocks.
 His speed makes him a deep threat while his explosion helps him win on shorter pass plays.
 The defensive back has to prepare like he will burn him downfield.
 That allows Smith-Marsette to showcase great agility and footwork to work out-routes or comeback towards the quarterback.

 The speed, explosion, and agility, make him a dangerous threat as a kick returner.
 He can easily make men miss in the open field and breakaway for big gains.
 This could be his biggest asset as it pertains to his NFL Draft stock in a deep wide receiver class.
 He is going to offer a team incredible value.